|Why Mutual Works >||Culture >||Equality >||Volunteering >||Wellbeing >|

 The ethos of the Society is relatively simple - we firmly believe that stronger communities are built on individual financial security, and that businesses have a responsibility to the communities they serve: customers, employees, society.

-It is our vision to be the UK's most socially responsible building society.
+It is our vision to be a strong, growing, fiercely independent building society

 That ethos is underpinned by a set of corporate values which guide our decision-making, and inform the attitudes and behaviours that make up our corporate culture.